-With help from Rolling Stones front man Mick Jagger, Living Colour signed with Epic Records and released its debut Vivid (May 3, 1988).
-The band’s rise in popularity was immediate as it’s first single “Cult Of Personality” was played regularly in MTV’s rotation and Vivid climbed to #6 on the U.S. Billboard chart.
+With help from the Rolling Stones’ Mick Jagger, Living Colour signed with Epic Records and released its debut Vivid (May 3, 1988).
+The band’s rise in popularity was immediate, as it’s first single “Cult Of Personality” was played regularly in MTV’s primetime rotation, and Vivid climbed to #6 on the U.S. Billboard chart.
 Then, an appearance on NBC’s Saturday Night Live (April 1, 1989) was another high-profile opportunity for Living Colour to show off its psychedelic, day-glo, hard funk, metal attack.

 — video (“Time Tunnel”)